 - Advising a family following the death of the patriarch on the devolution of the deceased's estate and how Shari'a law works with non-UK resident trusts.

 - Restructuring family trusts following the emigration of the settlor of the trust from the UK.

-- Advising clients on the purchase and sale of UK residential property and the various structuring options that are available.
+- Advising clients on the purchase, redevelopment and sale of UK commercial and residential property both for personal use and for third-party letting.